View on GitHub

 Code review

 Code review - involving your collaborators in any changes you made to the code and vice versa - increases the chance of errors being detected early.
 Furthermore, it also aids knowledge transfer and keeps you up to date on what features are being implemented.
-Code review is easy to incorporate in your work flow through github pull requests.
+Code review is easy to incorporate in your work flow through GitHub pull requests.